NotAlexNoyle/WETS-OG/README.md

 A fork of [WETS](https://github.com/emilyy-dev/wets) **without Fabric support** maintained for [TrueOG](https://true-og.net/).

-The default blocks per tick is 100.
+Modified to build with TrueOG's standard gradle configuration for 1.19.4.
+The default blocks per tick is manually set to 100.

 Spreads WorldEdit operations across multiple ticks.